ljunggren/boozang-docs/README.md

 `vi scripts/run_boozang_tests`

-and add the tests needed (either using npm package or Docker container).
+Add the tests needed (either using npm package or Docker container).

 ###### Running tests in parallel from scratch